petercripps/learning-python/projects/README.md

 population.csv that can be found here: https://datahub.io/core/population.

 In each case download the data (as CSV) into the files as named into a folder and set the path to the folder in the variable path.
 This variable is defined at the top of covid19.py.
+There is also a basic UI for entering data that way.
+Just use appwindow.py.

 General usage:<br>
 covid19.py info | rate | compare [options]<br>